Freedom of information laws by country: Finland

 Non-open information remains non-open for 25 years after it was created or obtained by an authority.
 Documents that are non-open to protect the privacy of an individual remain non-open for 50 years after the protected individual has died.

 If information is still, after 25 years, valid and describes a security measure of a building, facility, system or method or it is still part of a plan used for national defence or civil defence, it remains non-open as long as the information is pertinent for the purpose.
 The same indefinite non-openness applies to all documents under international security obligations, if the release might still affect Finnish foreign relations negatively.
 The non-openness of other documents may be prolonged up to 55 years by the Council of State, if necessary to safeguard a protected interest.

 France

 In France, the accountability of public servants is a constitutional right, according to the Declaration of the Rights of Man and of the Citizen.

-The implementing legislation is the Loi n°78–753 du 17 juillet 1978 portant diverses mesures d'amélioration des relations entre l'administration et le public et diverses dispositions d'ordre administratif, social et fiscal (Act No. 78-753 of 17 July 1978.
+The implementing legislation is the Loi n°78–753 du 17 juillet 1978 portant diverses mesures d'amélioration des relations entre l'administration et le public et diverses dispositions d'ordre administratif, social et fiscal (Act No. 78-753 of 17 July 1978).
 On various measures for improved relations between the Civil Service and the public and on various arrangements of administrative, social and fiscal nature).
-It sets as a general rule that citizens can demand a copy of any administrative document (in paper, digitised or other form), and establishes the Commission d’Accès aux Documents Administratifs, an independent administrative authority, to oversee the process.
+It sets as a general rule that citizens can request a copy of any administrative document (in paper, digitised or other form), and establishes the Commission d’Accès aux Documents Administratifs, an independent administrative authority, to oversee the process, although no administration is required to accept those request.